 Hanna hugged Erik’s head to her bosom.
 “I know what you are.
 When the rabbit dies, the fox grieves.”
-She said, holding him tighter to her chest.
+She clutched him tighter as if afraid he might slip through her grasp.
 “We’re different, but the same.
 I’m afraid too.
-I’m afraid that I won’t be able to let my revenge go.”
-Her voice suddenly fell to a tragic whisper.
-“That one day I will destroy you and everything you love.”
+I’m afraid that I won’t be able to let my revenge go.
+That one day I will destroy you and everything you love.”

 “What a pair we make,” Erik laughed.
 “The Cult of Night believes that all of this, that all of us are just a part of a fiction brought to life in the mind of a poet.”
 He lifted his head to stare into her eyes.
 “I can’t seem to get that idea out of my head.
 Who would create characters as tragic us?”

 “Someone with real problems.
 Probably one of those goat fuckers from Eldur.”
 Hanna ran her hand through Erik’s hair, and they laughed together in the shroud of some unspoken agreement.